 British Columbia’s cannabis industry is booming, but its future is uncertain

 Sitting at a table in Commercial’s Bump and Grind Café, Mary Jean Dunsdon, a CapU alumni better known as Watermelon, used her hands to lay out Wreck Beach’s topography upon the tabletop.
-“So the cop arrests me here,” she said signalling to one end of the table, “and he’s got to walk me here,” she continued, moving her hand to the other end of the table, signalling the full length of the beach.
+“So the cop arrests me here,” she said signaling to one end of the table, “and he’s got to walk me here,” she continued, moving her hand to the other end of the table, signaling the full length of the beach.

 While this story may seem bleak, it’s actually Dunsdon’s fondest memory from the 20 plus years she spent selling THC infused cookies, better known as edibles, on Vancouver’s Wreck Beach.

 Vancouver has long been known as the Cannabis capital of North America, if not the world.
 Due to the prevalence of the plant throughout the city and its culture, Vancouver has cultivated a strong industry based around cannabis and it’s products.
 While many prefer the classic method of combustion when it comes to ingesting their THC, edibles are another popular method of getting high.